SUDO-j182/HMCTS-Task-Manager-/README.md

 - Code is structured, modular, and readable with clear inline documentation
 - Accessibility and GOV.UK Design Standards will be applied during final styling phase
 - All development tracked using Git with clean, intentional commits
+- Backend and frontend now communicating through live API endpoints